SoulsTak4r/CS-361-Spring-2019/Project 6 Kentucky Derby/ReadME.txt

-Write up of a project can be found here:
+Write up of the project can be found here:

 https://github.com/uic-cs361/homework6